777leed/hugo_rc/content/en/projects/Tassdert Solar Panels.md

 location: "Tassdert, Morocco"
 description: "In partnership with the Tassdert Youth Association, this project aims to enhance water access in a small village in Souss Valley, Morocco.
 The initiative involves installing solar panels to power a well and deepening the well to improve water extraction capabilities.
 This effort addresses the critical issue of water scarcity in the region and supports the local community's ability to manage drought conditions more effectively.
 The project will provide a sustainable solution to increase water availability for residents and local agriculture, fostering resilience against climate challenges."
 estimated: "3241"
-thumbnail: "Collaborative Projects and programs/Tassdert Solar Panels/tassdert project.webp"
+thumbnail: "/notassets/Projects pics/Collaborative Projects and programs/Tassdert Solar Panels/tassdert project.webp"
 sdescription: "Enhancing water access in a small village in Souss Valley"
 budget: "5234"
 raised: "5234"